 - Make a solution of baking soda and water.

 - Mold Removal with Tea Tree Oil

 If you are looking for quick removal of mold from a ceiling, curtain, then tea tree oil is the most effective natural mold killing solution from all other solutions.
 However, it is expensive, but its small quantity is enough to put out the mold from its roots.
-It is antifungal and antibacterial solution that kills all the type of mold.
-It is environment friendly and safe to use.
+It is an antifungal and antibacterial solution that kills all the type of mold.
+It is environmentally friendly and safe to use.
 It can be toxic if swallowed and cause skin damage.
 So, use hand gloves and keep it away from your mouth.

 Tea Tree oil is harmless to your family and animals.
 It seems to kill every type of mold.
 Its small bottle is available on all-natural food stores for about 10$.
 Make sure to buy tea tree oil that is derived from Melaleuca Alternifolia, which is not a brand name but a scientific name for tea tree.

 How to Kill Mold with Tea Tree Oil

 - Fill the spray bottle with water and count how many cups it takes to fill.

 - Add one teaspoon of tea tree oil per cup of water.
 Shake the solution before use.

 - Spray the solution where mold is growing.